Find your care

 - If lancing device has dial-a-depth, decrease setting by 1 level

-- Use new lancet every time you check blood sugar
+- Use new lancet every time you check blood glucose

 - Try a thinner lancet or a different lancing device • Use sides of fingertips instead of fingertip pad